cds-snc/covid-alert-app/.github/ISSUE_TEMPLATE/bug.md

 # Summary

 > One paragraph explanation of the bug, including why it is a problem (i.e. what does it prevent a user from doing or accomplishing).
+Screenshots are greatly helpful here too.

 # Steps to reproduce